-Forty backcross derived lines were used for experiment along with four checks for genetic variability, character association studies among yield and its contributing traits.The analysis of variance showed significant differences for all the traits investigated, depicting the presence of genetic variability among the genotypes.
+Forty backcross derived lines were used for experiment along with four checks for genetic variability, character association studies among yield and its contributing traits.
+The analysis of variance showed significant differences for all the traits investigated, depicting the presence of genetic variability among the genotypes.

-Genetic variability studies revealed moderate to high PCV and GCV along with high heritability and high genetic advance as per cent mean for most of the characters viz., number of tillers per plant, number of productive tillers per plant, number of panicles per plant, number of spikelets per panicle, number of filled grains per panicle, test weight and grain yield.
+Genetic variability studies revealed moderate to high PCV and GCV along with high heritability and high genetic advance as per cent mean for most of the characters viz., number of tillers per plant, number of productive tillers per plant, number of panicles per plant, number of spikelet per panicle, number of filled grains per panicle, test weight and grain yield.
 Characters like days to 50 per cent flowering, days to maturity, plant height, spikelet fertility were exhibiting high heritability and low GAM.
-High heritability and genetic advance is mainly because of additive gene action indicating a better opportunity for the selection to be effective in traits like number of tillers per plant, number of spikelets per panicle, number of filled grains per panicle, test weight, length to breadth ratio and grain yield per plant.
+High heritability and genetic advance are mainly because of additive gene action indicating a better opportunity for the selection to be effective in traits like number of tillers per plant, number of spikelet’s per panicle, number of filled grains per panicle, test weight, length to breadth ratio and grain yield per plant.

-The trait grain yield per plant had positive correlation with most of the traits, indicating improvement in these traits can help exeed the grain yield per plant.
+The trait grain yield per plant had positive correlation with most of the traits, indicating improvement in these traits can help exceed the grain yield per plant.

-Days to 50 per cent flowering, days to maturity, number of tillers per plant, number of productive tillers per plant, number of spikelets per panicle, panicle length, test weight, length to breadth ratio showed positive and direct effect on grain yield per plant from the path analysis.
+Days to 50 per cent flowering, days to maturity, number of tillers per plant, number of productive tillers per plant, number of spikelet’s per panicle, panicle length, test weight, length to breadth ratio showed positive and direct effect on grain yield per plant from the path analysis.
 Therefore, selection and improvement of these traits would lead to better breeding strategies.

 Twenty genotypes were seen to be top performing, out of forty than checks in terms of yield.
 Out of which Five lines were found to be submergent tolerant, K×S-6-2-1, K×S-2-2-1, K×S-12-4-1, K×S-2-5-1 exhibiting good performance even in the nutritional quality than the checks used.